SciRIFF: A Resource to Enhance Language Model Instruction-Following over Scientific Literature: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we introduced \dataset, a resource to facilitate progress on LLM instruction-following over scientific literature.
-We demonstrated that training on \dataset leads to improved performance on held-out scientific tasks, with especially large improvements at the 7B scale on tasks requiring structured extraction or attribution.
+We demonstrated that training on \dataset leads to significant improvement in model performance on held-out scientific tasks (on average 70.6\% over baselines).
+The large improvements we observe, especially on tasks requiring structured extraction and evidence-finding, underscore the value of targeted data for building practical tools for researchers.

-Our work points toward a number of future research directions.
-As observed in \S \ref{subsec:main_results}, GPT-4 performance on \evaldataset is fairly low.
-This is partly due to the difficulty of the tasks, but also due the challenges associated with evaluating structured LLM responses in cases where the predicted surface form does not match the reference, but the underlying meaning is the same \citep{Wadhwa2023RevisitingRE}.
-Utilizing LLMs to perform more flexible evaluations \citep{kim2023prometheus} represents a promising direction.
-Future work could also explore whether diversifying tasks by using multiple templates---potentially with different input and output formats---could enable models to learn from a larger number of demonstrations and to generalize more readily to unseen tasks.
-Synthetic data generation techniques may also be beneficial.

-In conclusion, we are optimistic that the \dataset data and evaluations, as well as the \modelname models, will serve as valuable resources to build systems which can boost the productivity and creativity of scientific researchers.
+As observed in \S \ref{subsec:main_results}, neither our best finetuned models nor the proprietary frontier models are sufficiently strong on \evaldataset (around 60\%), which demonstrates the difficulty of our tasks.
+Utilizing LLMs to perform more flexible and finegrained evaluations \citep{kim2023prometheus} represents a promising direction.
+Future work could focus on reliably generating multiple templates for such complex tasks in a more controlled and principled manner to help models improve their generalization to unseen tasks.
+Incorporating reliable synthetic data generation techniques and preference data~\citep{lambert2024rewardbench} for scientific literature understanding tasks is also a promising avenue.
+In conclusion, we are optimistic that the \dataset data and evaluations \evaldataset, as well as the model checkpoints, will serve as valuable resources to build systems for scientific researchers.